Easter basket ideas for all ages: DIY decorations, gifts and more

 8. Pop your DIY carrot treat into the basket.
 They look especially cute nestled into Easter grass.

 Easter means spring and spring means sunshine.
 And to kids, sunshine means outside time.
-So we put together a few Easter basket ideas for kids with that in mind.
+So we put together a few Easter basket ideas for kids with that in mind, along with a surprise that will really quack them up.

 For instance: